Here’s a Secret To Negotiating a Higher Salary (And Getting It)

 I’m going to use the example of an event planner.
 Let’s say you’re an event planner and you’re interviewing for a position for Global Events for example.

-An average candidate wouldn’t ask any questions or do any meaningful research and they’d talk about their skills.
+The average candidate (well they probably wouldn’t even ask that question to get that information), so they wouldn’t be this far anyways OR do any meaningful research and talk about their skills.
 I can do this, that and the other.

 What a great candidate will do is they will find out what the priorities are to accomplish in that position and they will paint a vision for the employer and get them excited about it.